rsksmart/bitcoin-scaling-hackathon/constata_rsk_nostr_bridge/ideathon_proposal.md

 We want to bring Ads to Nostr cutting out the middle man.

 Content creators will be able to monetize their accounts and have full control of the ads they publish and frequency in which they publish.
-Payment is guaranteed just by submitting proof of the required message on nostr.
+Payment is guaranteed to them when they submit a signed nostr event that meets the advertiser's requirements to an RSK smart contract.

 Advertisers will be able to reach the Nostr audience, which they can't do now.
 And they can verify the cost and reach of their campaigns without trusting a centralized media marketplace.